Sample Answer

 Fibuch, E., & Ahmed, A. (2015).
 Health Care’s Supply Chain: Issues to Consider.
 Physician Leadership Journal, 2(6), 26-30.

 Saedi, S., & Kundakcioglu, O. E., & Henry, A. (2016).
-Mitigating the impact of drug shortages for a healthcare facility: An inventory management.
+We are mitigating the impact of drug shortages for a healthcare facility: Inventory management.

 VanSchenkhof, M., Baker, D., & Cox, J. (2015).
 Inventory Management at the Theme Park.
 Journal of Critical Incidents, 890-92.